DhananjayPurohit/ngx_l402/CONTRIBUTING.md

 ## Code of Conduct

+**Inclusivity Policy**: This project maintains a written policy requiring the equal treatment of all people, regardless of race, ethnicity, gender, sexual orientation, disability, age, religion, political opinion, or any other status.
+All contributors and participants must adhere to this standard.

 - Be welcoming, respectful, and inclusive
 - Accept constructive criticism gracefully
 - Focus on what's best for the community